MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ### 3. Wrap components with the context provider

-Next, we need to replace all of the code within the file `src/App.tsx`:
+Next, replace the code in the file `src/App.tsx`:

 ```tsx title="App.tsx"
 import './App.css'